Blanketing Your Horse

 LOFT – The warmth in a horse’s winter coat does not come from the mass of hair, but rather the way the hair stabilizes the air immediately next to the horse’s skin, creating a layer of insulation.
 You might think of it like a thick down jacket.

-LIGHT – Horses begin growing their winter coat as a response to the shortening daylight.
+LIGHT – Horses begin growing their winter coat as a response to the shortening days and reduced daylight hours.
 Keeping your horse “under lights” will reduce the growth of their hair coat—whether they wear a blanket or not.
-There are articles upon articles about this subject, too, but a rule of thumb for having a horse “under lights” is that he should have a light bright enough to read a newspaper for 12-15 hours a day (keeping the lights on continuously does not have the same effect).
-You, of course, have the option to supply your horse with a good book instead of a newspaper.
+There are articles upon articles about this subject, too, but a rule of thumb for having a horse “under lights” is that he should have a light bright enough to read a newspaper for 12-15 hours a day to reduce the growth of a winter coat.
+Keeping the lights on continuously does not have the same effect.

 WIND – A cold strong wind blows the loft right out of their coat.